-The Workhouse aims to reinforce and re-establish the role that this property should play in society today.
+The new Workhouse aims to reinforce and re-establish the role that this property should play in society today.

 The Workhouse is the most complete 19th-century workhouse in existence, built in 1824 as a refuge for the destitute.
-This rural workhouse was designed to house around 160 inmates, who lived and worked in a strictly segregated environment and the building was in use right up until the 1980s.
+This rural workhouse was designed to house around 160 inmates, who lived and worked in a segregated environment and the building was in use right up until the 1980s.

 What will be different for visitors?

-Re-created historic spaces to include re-dressed, multi-sensory rooms and exhibition spaces which tell the story of The Workhouse.
+- Re-created historic spaces to include re-dressed, multi-sensory rooms and exhibition spaces which tell the story of The Workhouse.

-A new visitor hub which describes the separation of families within The Workhouse and how they were categorised.
+- A new Visitor hub which describes the separation of families within The Workhouse and how they were categorised.

-Visitors will experience The Workhouse building as the property was designed (where men, women and children were segregated.)
+- Visitors will experience The Workhouse building as the property was designed (where men, women and children were segregated.)

-Multi-media hand held devices which allow the visitor to delve deeper into the stories within The Workhouse and interact with the space around them.
+- Multi-media hand held devices which allow the visitor to delve deeper into the stories within The Workhouse and interact with the space around them.

 When will it be open?

 On 23 April 2019, the new and improved main Workhouse building (including the new Visitor hub) and café will be open to the public.
 Firbeck Infirmary is a major renovation project and is due to open to the public in July.